Bachelor of Science in Human Services

 Human Services is one of today’s fastest-growing professions, as suggested by the Occupational Outlook Handbook.
 With a Human Services degree, students can pursue jobs such as health services managers, human services workers, case managers, direct care staff in group homes, residential facility specialists, juvenile officers, probation officers, community support workers, among other positions.

 In accordance with our mission to provide applied learning, we offer opportunities for students to participate in practicums with a local social service agency.
-Students can use the skills they have cultivated throughout the courses and apply them in a professional setting.
+Students can use the skills they have cultivated throughout the Bachelor degree courses and apply them in a professional setting.

 Each of Evangel's academic programs is made up of a set of core curriculum, program requirements and electives.
 The courses listed below are just a small sample of courses that might be taken as a part of this specific program.